matthewloh/athena/athena/lib/features/review/README.md

 - **Use Cases:**
   - `GetQuizzesUseCase.dart`: Fetches all quizzes for the user.
   - `CreateQuizUseCase.dart`: Creates a new quiz collection.
+  - `GetQuizDetailUseCase.dart`: Fetches detailed information for a specific quiz including metadata and review history.
+  - `GetQuizSessionHistoryUseCase.dart`: Retrieves historical review sessions and performance analytics for a quiz.
   - `GetDueItemsUseCase.dart`: Fetches quiz items due for review based on spaced repetition schedule.
   - `StartReviewSessionUseCase.dart`: Initiates a new review session.
   - `SubmitReviewResponseUseCase.dart`: Processes user responses and updates spaced repetition algorithm.